What Is NGO Digital Transformation? The 2026 Mission-Critical Infrastructure Definition

 Days 61–90: Evaluation, Scaling, and Cybersecurity Validation

-- Measure success metrics: efficiency gains (target 20%+ time savings), engagement improvements (open/click rates), and staff satisfaction scores
+- Measure success metrics: efficiency gains (target 20%+ time savings), engagement improvements (open/click rates), staff satisfaction scores, and preliminary carbon footprint calculations

 - Document lessons learned and refine AI governance policies based on field experience; update data hygiene protocols